How Long Do I Have To File A Personal Injury Lawsuit

 How Long Will It Take to Receive My Personal Injury Settlement?

 Before bringing a personal injury lawsuit, your accident attorney will try to secure your settlement directly from the liable insurance provider.
-Then, after gathering evidence to prove your case, your lawyer will send the insurance company a demand letter for your compensation.
+After gathering evidence to prove your case, your lawyer will send the insurance company a demand letter for your compensation.

-At that point, the insurance adjuster may accept the settlement, deny the claim, or offer a lower payment.
-Your accident lawyer will negotiate with the insurance company and fight to make sure you collect the personal injury settlement that your injuries merit.
-But if the two parties cannot reach a resolution, your lawyer will file a personal injury lawsuit.
+The insurance adjuster may accept the settlement, deny the claim, or offer a lower payment.
+Your accident lawyer will negotiate to ensure you receive the settlement your injuries merit.
+If the two parties cannot reach a resolution, your lawyer will file a personal injury lawsuit.

-Your trial can take between one to two years to reach a verdict, which is why personal injury lawyers fight to settle outside of court.
-Once you have been awarded your verdict, you should receive your compensation within six to eight weeks of your trial ending.
+Your trial can take one to two years to reach a verdict.
+Once awarded, you should receive your compensation within six to eight weeks of the trial ending.

 Each client that comes to our team gets a managing partner and trial partner dedicated to their case.
 We put our collective 100 years of experience behind your case to obtain the best possible outcome on your behalf.